ruben-bottu/-ISP-class-schedule-frontend/README.md

 1. Make sure that the backend server is running.
 If this is not the case yet, first follow the instructions at <https://github.com/ruben-bottu/class-scheduler-backend>

-2. Docker should be installed on your system.
-In case of Windows or MacOS, Docker Desktop should be running.
+2. [Docker](https://docs.docker.com/get-docker/) should be installed on your system.
+If you are on Windows or MacOS, Docker Desktop should be running.

 3. Run the command
    ```